 In 2004, our longest serving volunteer Jack Shales celebrated his 50th anniversary with United Way of Elgin.
 To honor that achievement, we created our highest award, the Jack Shales Spirit of Community Award, which is given annually to a company that shows exceptional corporate responsibility and community involvement.

 Jack began his involvement with United Way in 1954 as a campaign volunteer.
 He served on the board for many years, including as board chair in 1988.
 Jack has also chaired the annual campaign several times, most recently as the Honorary Chair for the 2013-14 campaign.
-Jack is one of five Lifetime Directors on United Way's board.
+In 2017, he celebrated 63 years of volunteer service to United Way of Elgin.

 2016 Winner: Elgin Sweeper Company